openshift-kni/du-intensive/README.md

-## Kube-burner-ocp based template for a RAN DU workload
+## Kube-burner based template for a RAN DU workload

-This repository holds the templates for a DU workload that is deployed with [kube-burner](https://github.com/kube-burner/kube-burner)
+Templates for a DU workload deployed with [kube-burner](https://github.com/kube-burner/kube-burner)

 | Pod | Number of Pods | Specs | Stress |
 |-----|----------------|-------| ------- |